Constipation Can Be Cured

 Constipation is a condition where an individual has hard faeces which is difficult to expel.
 It happens generally when the colon has absorbed too much water from the food that is in the colon.
-Thus, slower the food moves through the digestive tract, the more water will be absorbed which makes the faeces dry and hard.
+Thus, the slower the food moves through the digestive tract, the more water will be absorbed which makes the faeces dry and hard.
 This makes the bowels can become very painful.

 Other symptoms include: